Ben Pidgeon worked in banking for almost 20 years before becoming the Executive Director for VisionTech.

 TONY: Whoa.
 What’s a k one?

 BEN: That’s like a Christie is number one.
 Like my wife’s name was Christie.
-I was number one.
+She is number one.
 Yeah, sure.
 Okay, it’s a tax term about ownership on a percentage ownership.
 And you have 900 of them because you have some very interesting backgrounds on what you do and that’s why you’re here.
 Yeah.
 So what do we start with the fishbowl, Tony?

 TONY: Oh, the magic fish bowl.
 I want to apologize in advance for Ben’s idea.